nopnop2002/esp-idf-tea5767/README.md

  u key to increase the frequence by +0.1Mhz.

 - Mute audio
- m key to L and R audio are muted.
+ m key to mute L and R audio.
- M key to L and R audio are not muted.
+ M key to unmute L and R audio.

 - Clear NVS
  ```idf.py erase-flash```